Navy Yard DC: Top Spots to Eat, Drink & Explore by the Water

-Navy Yard is one of Washington DC’s most transformed neighborhoods.
-When Nationals Ballpark opened for fans in 2008, local fandom drew large crowds to cheer on DC’s MLB baseball team.
+Washington Navy Yard is one of DC’s most transformed neighborhoods.
+When Nationals Park opened for fans in 2008, local fandom drew large crowds to cheer on DC’s MLB baseball team.

 Why Visit Navy Yard

-From a baseball point-of-view, Navy Yard is THE place to be.
+From a baseball point of view, Washington Navy Yard is THE place to be, home to the Washington Nationals and Nationals Park.
 But this ever-evolving neighborhood offers so much more than extra innings.

 How to Get to Navy Yard